vboyev-MSFT/defender-docs/defender-xdr/manage-incidents.md

 ## Next steps

-For new incidents, begin your [investigation](investigate-incidents.md).

-For in-process incidents, continue your [investigation](investigate-incidents.md).
+For new and in-process incidents, continue your [incident investigation](investigate-incidents.md).

 For resolved incidents, perform a [post-incident review](respond-first-incident-remediate.md).